tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 HARMONIC mean of PRECISION and RECALL.

 ### RECALL- PRECISION
-   - What does recall measure in machine learning?<br/>
+   - What does RECALL measure in machine learning?<br/>
-True positives divided by actual positives.
+TRUE positives divided by ACTUAL positives.
    - How do you calculate precision in a model?<br/>
 True positives divided by predicted positives.
    - What does accuracy represent in machine learning?<br/>